klaytonkowalski/game-space-invaders/README.md

 # Space Invaders
-Space Invaders clone made with Raylib.
+Space Invaders game made with Raylib.
-My second game with Raylib!

 Please click the "Star" button on GitHub if you find this project to be interesting!